2014 Scottish independence referendum: Outcome of the vote

-The UK Government stated that, if a simple majority of the votes cast were in favour of independence, then "Scotland would become an independent country after a process of negotiations".
-If the majority was against independence, Scotland would continue to be a part of the United Kingdom.
+The UK Government said that, if a simple majority of the vote was in favour of independence, then 'Scotland would become an independent country after a process of negotiations'.
+If the majority opposed independence, Scotland would remain part of the United Kingdom.
 Further powers would be devolved to the Scottish Parliament as a result of the Scotland Act 2012.
 The Electoral Commission prepared an information leaflet which confirmed that the UK and Scottish governments had reached agreement on these points.
-David Cameron said in May 2014 that he believed that the referendum would be "'irreversible and binding".
-In the week before the referendum, both sides said that they would abide by the result.
-Alex Salmond said that it was a "once in a generation" event, citing the precedent of the two devolution referendums in 1979 and 1997.
+Cameron said in May 2014 that he believed that the referendum would be 'irreversible and binding'.
+In the week before the referendum, both sides said they would abide by the result.
+Salmond said that it was a 'once in a generation' event, citing the precedent of the two devolution referendums in 1979 and 1997.

 In the event of a majority for Yes, the Scottish Government had proposed an independence date of 24 March 2016.
-It was suggested that, following the conclusion of negotiations, the UK Parliament would legislate for Scottish independence to take place on the date that had been negotiated.
-A report by a UK House of Lords committee, published in May 2014, said that the UK could opt to delay the independence date.
+It was suggested that, after negotiations concluded, the UK Parliament would legislate for Scottish independence to take place on the date that had been negotiated.
+A report by a UK House of Lords committee published in May 2014 said that the UK could opt to delay the independence date.